dali-kaafar/dali-kaafar.github.io/_pages/publications.md

 **2020**

 - H. Asghar, M. Ding, T. Rakotoarivelo, S. Mrabet, M.A.
-Kaafar, "Differentially Private Release of Datasets using Gaussian Copula", accepted in the Journal of Privacy and Confidentiality 2020.
+Kaafar, "Differentially Private Release of Datasets using Gaussian Copula", Accepted in the Journal of Privacy and Confidentiality 2020.

 – Q. Yang, Y. Shen, D. Vatsalan, J. Zhang, M.A.
-Kaafar, W. Hu, "P4Mobi: A Probabilistic Privacy-Preserving Framework for Publishing Mobility Datasets", In IEEE Transactions on Vehicular Technology, In-press, accepted April, 2020.
+Kaafar, W. Hu, "P4Mobi: A Probabilistic Privacy-Preserving Framework for Publishing Mobility Datasets", In IEEE Transactions on Vehicular Technology, In-press, Accepted April, 2020.

 – M. Ikram, R. Masood, G. Tyson, M. A. Kaafar, N. Loizon, R. Ensafi, "Measuring and Analysing the Chain of Implicit Trust: A Study of Third-party Resources Loading", In ACM Transaction on Privacy and Security (TOPS), March 2020.